obhq/obliteration/README.md

 cmake --build build
 ```

 You can use `-j` to enable parallel building (e.g. `cmake --build build -j 2`).
-Each parallel build consumes a lot of memory so don't use the number of your CPU cores otherwise your system might crash due to out of memory.
+Each parallel build on Linux consumes a lot of memory so don't use the number of your CPU cores otherwise your system might crash due to out of memory.
+On Windows it seems like it is safe to use the number of your CPU cores.

 ## Development